merjatoelle/PT-VAINT-1/README.md

         + [stat_functions][stat] - personal module for work with statistical analysis
     * [cartopy_map][cart] - personal script for figure 1a

-## Author contributions:
-Conceptualization, project administration and supervision: MT.
-Investigation and methodology: MT, JH, J-MB, VK, MU, US, EC.
-Data curation: MT, EC.
-Validation: MT, JH, J-MB, VK, MU, EV.
-Writing – original draft: EC.
-Writing, review and editing: EC, MT.
-All authors reviewed and approved the final version of the paper.

-## Competing interests:
-The authors declare that they have no conflict of interest.

 ## Financial support:
 This research was funded by the German Research Foundation (DFG) through grant number 401857120